josephmate/coding_interview_practice/README.md

 9. first_non_repeat_char: get practice with reading strings in C/C++
 10. remove_chars: remove the required characters from the input string
   1. efficiently build the new string
+11. reverse_words: reverse the words separated by spaces in place (without allocating new memory)